แก้ไข

 For additional information, read the Filepath section of the Query specific files article.

 Return data type is nvarchar(1024).
-For optimal performance, always cast result of filepath function to appropriate data type.
+For optimal performance, always cast the result of the filepath function to appropriate data type.
 If you use character data type, make sure appropriate length is used.

 Work with complex types and nested or repeated data structures

-To enable a smooth experience with data stored in nested or repeated data types, such as in Parquet files, serverless SQL pool has added the extensions that follow.
+To enable a smooth experience with data stored in nested or repeated data types, such as in Parquet files, serverless SQL pool has added the following extensions.

 Project nested or repeated data

 To project data, run a SELECT statement over the Parquet file that contains columns of nested data types.
-On output, nested values will be serialized into JSON and returned as a varchar(8000) SQL data type.
+On output, nested values are serialized into JSON and returned as a varchar(8000) SQL data type.

 SELECT * FROM